rahulshankariyer/PortolioProject/README.md

 ### 6. Insights

-1. The number of people getting vaccinated steadily increased each day
+1. The number of people getting vaccinated steadily increased with time
-2. The number of people getting infected by Covid-19 steadily decreased each day
+2. The number of people getting infected by Covid-19 steadily decreased with time
-3. The number of people getting dying from Covid-19 steadily decreased each day
+3. The number of people getting dying from Covid-19 steadily decreased with time

 ### 7. Conclusion